Pre-hab for Surgery

 “Pre-hab makes a huge difference in our patients’ outcomes,” says orthopedic surgeon Hal Crane, MD, founding medical director of the Rose Institute for Joint Replacement at the Rose Medical Center in Denver.
 “They get vertical sooner and recover faster.”

-Just how effective is pre-hab?
-A study at New England Baptist Hospital, Beth Israel Deaconess Medical Center and Harvard Medical School, all in Boston, found that knee- and hip-replacement surgery patients who had participated in water- and land-based strength training, and aerobic and flexibility exercises for just six weeks prior to their surgeries reduced their odds of needing inpatient rehabilitation by 73 percent.
+A study by researchers at New England Baptist Hospital, Beth Israel Deaconess Medical Center and Harvard Medical School, all based in Boston, found that knee and hip replacement surgery patients who had participated in water- and land-based strength training, and aerobic and flexibility exercises for six weeks prior to their surgeries reduced their odds of needing inpatient rehabilitation by 73 percent.

-“Even in a fairly brief time period, the exercise paid off for the participants,” says lead study author Daniel Rooks, PHD, assistant professor of medicine at Harvard Medical School.
+“Even in a fairly brief time period, the exercise paid off for the participants,” says lead study author Daniel Rooks, PHD, former clinical research investigator and professor of medicine at Harvard Medical School.
 “Their level of function and pain stabilized prior to surgery, whereas those who did not exercise got worse.
-The benefits of exercise before surgery are very clear: the more you can do for yourself physically before surgery, the better off you will be.”
+The benefits of exercise before surgery are very clear.”

 The best approach to pre-hab is having individual sessions with a physical therapist, but that can be costly.
 Despite the proven benefits of pre-hab, not all insurance pays for it.